Fire3galaxy/cs161_lab6/README.md

 ##To-do
 1. Use 2D-vector (or vector with nested queue/priority queue)
     - Column: size/associativity
-    - Row: 16 (store address in a set of 16)
+    - Row: blocks of 16 (store address in a set of 16, valid bit w/ each block), # blocks -> associativity
 2. If miss
     - replace: LRU(Last recently used)
                FIFO (First in first out)